-The above review scores should be interpreted with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+The review scores listed above should be treated with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons